visatlas/mmasia2021/content/blog/call-for-workshop-papers/index.md

 ## Workshop 2: Multi-Modal Embedding and Understanding

 ### Overview
-We human perceive the physical world via multiple ways, e.g., watching, touching, hearing, and so on, which means that we process multi-modal information for environment perception.
+We humans perceive the physical world via multiple ways, e.g., watching, touching, hearing, and so on, which means that we process multi-modal information for environment perception.
 Multi-modal understanding plays a crucial role in enabling the machine with such ability.
-Due to its research significance, multi-modal embedding and understanding has gained much research attention and achieved many progresses in the past couples of years.
-The recent advances in deep learning inspire us to explore more and deeper for the multi-modal embedding and understanding, such as the self-supervised learning and pre-training in it.
+Due to its research significance, multi-modal embedding and understanding has gained much research attention and achieved much progress in the past couple of years.
+The recent advances in deep learning inspire us to explore more and deeper for the multi-modal embedding and understanding, such as self-supervised learning and pre-training in it.
 In this workshop, we aim to bring together researchers from the field of multimedia to discuss recent research and future directions for multi-modal embedding and understanding, and their applications.

 ### Call for Papers